The Best Way to Fix Chipped Wood Furniture

 Only mix it in small amounts or as much as you need though.
 About 5 minutes after it’s mixed, it becomes too hard to work with.
 And after about 30 minutes the Bondo is hard.

-How Long Does it Take for Bondo to Dry?
+How Long Does It Take for Bondo to Dry?

 It depends on the weather and how much hardener you mixed into the base, but it should be hardening enough that you can’t spread it after 5 minutes.

 The back of the can says that it cures in 20 -30 minutes.
+After it has cured, you can sand it down.

 How to Sand Bondo